 Yes, Liberal Arts: Spanish Language degrees prepare students to transfer for a baccalaureate in Spanish as well as many other fields, including education.
-Typically, credits are applied to the first two years of a bachelors.
+Typically, credits are applied to the first two years of a bachelor's degree.

 Are there any requirements I must satisfy before I start taking courses in my major?